DustCar/Unreal-Gaming-Programming-Notes/README.md

 ## Character Animations
 ### Skeletal Animations
+As stated earlier, characters usually have a Skeletal Mesh that is usually used in tandem with a Skeleton, and that these Skeletons can be used for animation.
+This is called **Skeletal Animation** and reason to use Skeletons for animation is because of how _Bones_ of the Skeleton Tree work.
+All _Bones_ are their own "component", so they can be edited in a way that each little part can be animated in some way.

-When it comes to Animating Character movement, having a **Skeleton Asset** and using that as the basis for the animation is really beneficial since using a Skeleton allows you to tie multiple meshes to the same set of animations on that Skeleton.
-Allows you to share multiple animations between different meshes.
+Another large benefit of using a Skeleton is that it allows you to tie multiple meshes to the same set of animations on that Skeleton, allowing you to share multiple animations between different meshes.

 An example of where Skeletal Animation comes in handy is when you are creating multiple characters with different abilities.
 Instead of reanimating the basic movements like walking, weapon holding, jumping, etc., you can just use a Skeleton (or subclass a Skeleton) so that those basic movements are shared across characters.